geocomPP/sdvwR/R+sd.md

 In most situations, the starting point of spatial analysis tasks is loading in pre-existing datasets.
 These may originate from government agencies, remote sensing devices or 'volunteered geographical information' from GPS devices, online databases such as Open Street Map or geo-tagged social media (Goodchild 2007).
-In any case, the diversity of geographical data formats is large.
+The diversity of geographical data formats is large.

 R is able to import a very wide range of spatial data formats thanks to its interface with the Geospatial Data Abstraction Library (GDAL), which is